 Well, we've seen how to add logs, so it shouldn't be too difficult to go from there to subtracting logs, right?

 Indeed, it isn't.
-We start the same: by dragging
+We start the same: by dragging and inside,

 and we finish by translating subtracting logs into a log of a quotient.